Developing and Maintaining Healthy Lifestyles

 Programs are delivered in 1hr 15min sessions which can be spread over any time period convenient for the community group or school.
 For instance, once a week for four, six, to 10 weeks; the choice is up to the facility.

-Girl Scout Outreach provides all supplies, including general supplies, props, equipment and take-home packets.
+Girl Scouts Outreach provides all supplies, including general supplies, props, equipment and take-home packets.
 We understand that facilities are often hesitant to volunteer their space; so we make sure to live by our Girl Scout rule of always leaving a place cleaner than we found it.

 We serve girls K - 12 in groups of 10 to 200!
 For larger groups, we separate girls into smaller groups so we can deliver age-appropriate programming.
 We work year-round to serve girls and schedule times for our